 River boats up to 32 feet long and 8 feet wide made the trip.
 The opening of the canal brought to an end the use of the river.

 Erected 1992 by Frank B. Shuffelton and St. Marys Foundary.

 Location.
 40° 32.593′ N, 84° 23.243′ W. Marker is in Saint Marys, Ohio, in Auglaize County.
 Marker can be reached from East Spring Street (Ohio Route 29) west of South Chestnut Street, on the right when traveling east.
-Touch for map.
-This historical marker is located in a downtown community park that is located off of West South Street between West Chestnut Street and the St. Marys River.
-The historical marker is physically situated just north of the east end of a covered bridge, between the St. Marys
+This historical marker is located in a downtown community park that is located off of West South Touch for map.
+Marker is at or near this postal address: 141 East Spring Street, Saint Marys OH 45885, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 The "Short Level" of the Miami and Erie Canal (a few steps from this marker); Miami and Erie Canal (a few steps from this marker); Fort St. Marys / Fort Barbee / Girty Town (approx. ¼ mile away); Fort St. Marys (approx. 0.4 miles away); Grand Lake Saint Marys (approx. 1.6 miles away); Broadwell Mill (approx. 3.4 miles away); Plank Road (approx. 4.8 miles away); New Knoxville: The Ladbergen Kinship (approx. 5 miles away).

-Categories. • Industry & Commerce • Military • Native Americans • Settlements & Settlers • Wars, US Indian • Waterways & Vessels •
+Topics.
+This marker is included in these topic lists: Industry & Commerce • Military • Native Americans • Settlements & Settlers • Wars, US Indian • Waterways & Vessels